CLARIAH/yasgui-grlc-publisher/README.md

 11. Next click publish and wait for the query and metadata to be stored.
 12. Once done, you see a link to grlc, where you can see your query and execute it.
 Obviously, you can also check the git repo to see the query enriched with grlc metadata.

+#### Thank you

+---
+We are grateful to the Dutch population who funded this research via the [NWO Open Science Fund round 2020/2021](https://www.nwo.nl/en/researchprogrammes/open-science/open-science-fund/open-science-fund-2021-awarded-grants) #203.001.219